mobilecoinofficial/forest/README.md

 ## Binary flags
 - `DOWNLOAD`: download/upload datastore from the database instead of using what's in the current working directory.
+- `UPLOAD`: can be used to upload as a backup without downloading
 - `AUTOSAVE`: start MEMFS, making a fake filesystem in `./data` and used to upload the signal-cli datastore to the database whenever it is changed.
 If `DOWNLOAD`, also create an equivalent tmpdir at /tmp/local-signal, chdir to it, and symlink signal-cli process and avatar.
 - `MONITOR_WALLET`: monitor transactions from full-service.
 Relevant only if you're giving users a payment address to send mobilecoin to instead of using signal pay.
 Experimental, do not use.
 - `LOGFILES`: create a debug.log.